Innovar-Healthcare/BridgeLink/README.md

 ## 5. Running BridgeLink in Java 9 or greater
 In order to run BridgeLink in Java 9 or greater, copy the options from `docs/blservice-java9+.vmoptions` and append them to either blserver.vmoptions or blservice.vmoptions, depending on your deployment.
 Then restart BridgeLink.

-To run the BridgeLink Command Line Interface, create a new file named blcommand.vmoptions in the BridgeLink root directory.
+To run the Command Line Interface, create a new file named blcommand.vmoptions in the BridgeLink root directory.
 Copy all of the options from `docs/blservice-java9+.vmoptions` into blcommand.vmoptions and save before launching the Command Line Interface.

 ------------